instructor-ai/instructor/docs/blog/posts/learn-async.md

 1. We use `instructor.apatch` to patch the `create` method of `AsyncOpenAI` to accept a `response_model` argument.
 This is because the `create` method of `AsyncOpenAI` does not accept a `response_model` argument without this patch.
 2. We use `await` here to wait for the response from the server before we return the result.
 This is because `create` returns a coroutine object, not the result of the coroutine.

 Notice that now there are `async` and `await` keywords in the function definition.
 This is because we're using the `asyncio` library to run the function concurrently.
-Now lets define a batch of texts to process.
+Now let's define a batch of texts to process.

 ```python
 dataset = [